numberoverzero/bloop/docs/index.rst

 you through creating a model and interacting with instances through an engine, including the various conditions that can be used for optimistic updating.

+For a faster tour of features, try the :ref:`quickstart`.

 .. toctree::
    :maxdepth: 2

    user/installation
+   user/quickstart
    user/getting_started
    user/advanced